jethermasidong/cit17-finals/README.md

    - For XAMPP, start Apache and MySQL services.

 5. **Access the Application**
-   - Open your browser and navigate to `http://localhost/your_project_folder/`
+   - Open your browser and navigate to `http://localhost/cit17-finals/home-index.php` - this is the homepage of our project
-   - Register as a new user or login with existing credentials.
+   - There is a Button for Register as a new user or login with existing credentials.
 ### Default Admin Account
+FOR ADMIN ACCOUNT

-- Email: admin@example.com (create during setup)
+- Email: admin@gmail.com (static account)
-- Password: admin123 (set during registration)
+- Password: admin123 (static/hardcoded account)
+*After you logged in, you can add admin account on user management also.

 ## Usage